 Austenitic stainless steel is the largest family of stainless steels, making up about two-thirds of all stainless steel production.
 They possess an austenitic microstructure, which is a face-centered cubic crystal structure.
 This microstructure is achieved by alloying with sufficient nickel and/or manganese and nitrogen to maintain an austenitic microstructure at all temperatures from the cryogenic region to the melting point.
 Thus austenitic stainless steels are not hardenable by heat treatment since they possess the same microstructure at all temperatures.

 Chemical composition of a few common Austenitic stainless steel grades

 Thin sheets and small diameter bars can be strengthened by cold working.
 Their austenitic microstructure gives them excellent formability and weldability and they are essentially non-magnetic and maintain their ductility at cryogenic temperatures.

 200 Series are chromium-manganese-nickel alloys, which maximize the use of manganese and nitrogen to minimize the use of nickel.
-Due to their nitrogen addition they possess approximately 50% higher yield strength than 300 series stainless steels.
-Type 201 is hardenable through cold working; Type 202 is a general purpose stainless steel.
+Due to their nitrogen addition, they possess approximately 50% higher yield strength than 300 series stainless steel.
+Type 201 is hardenable through cold working; Type 202 is general-purpose stainless steel.
 Decreasing nickel content and increasing manganese results in weak corrosion resistance.

-In a word, SUS 304 Austenite is the best known type for kitchenware and tableware, flatware.
-As more and more countries baned the plastic straw, metal straws is becoming more and more popular.
+In a word, SUS 304 Austenite is the best-known type for kitchenware and tableware, flatware.
+As more and more countries baned plastic straw, metal straws are becoming more and more popular.
 So the stainless steel 304 is the best choice to make metal straws naturally.
-316 stainless steel is also the food grade type to make the metal straws, but the price is a little higher, so Stainless Steel 304 Metal Straw is the hot seller one.
+316 stainless steel is also the food-grade type to make the metal straws, but the price is a little higher, so Stainless Steel 304 Metal Straw is the hot seller.